LSFLK/superapp-mobile/frontend/docs/BRIDGE_GUIDE.md

 ### Context Object

-The handler receives a `BridgeContext` with:
+The handler receives a `BridgeContext` (This is used for passing objects) with:

 ```typescript
 interface BridgeContext {